drvinceknight/coopgt/docs/text-book/characteristic-function-game.rst

             a line.
 The first player has a cost of 6, the second a cost of 12, the third a cost of 42.

-   How much should each individual contribute?
+   How can we represent this situation mathematically?

 .. _definition-of-characteristic-function-game: